-With some of the stations resulting from GFO-19-602 planned to become open retail in the next few years, California is estimated to have 105 open retail stations by the end of 2023, thereby meeting the original AB 8 minimum requirement of 100 stations.
+With some of the stations resulting from GFO-19-602 planned to become open retail in the next few years, two of which are already opened, California is estimated to have in excess of 100 open retail stations by the end of 2023, thereby meeting the original AB 8 minimum requirement of 100 stations.

 With the addition of stations from the most recent CEC funding solicitation (GFO-19-602), the state anticipates available fueling capacity will exceed the forecasted need in 2026.
-The additional capacity generates a vehicle deployment opportunity that has not existed previously in the state, which will help achieve the goals of having 5 million ZEVs in California by 2030, as well as the target of ensuring all new passenger vehicles sold are ZEVs by 2035.
+The additional capacity generates a vehicle deployment opportunity that has not existed previously in the state, which will help achieve the goal of having 5 million ZEVs in California by 2030, as well as the target of ensuring all new passenger vehicles sold are ZEVs by 2035.